laurilehmijoki/learn-reactive-programming-with-bacon.js/index.md

 ---
 # Streams – an introduction to reactive programming

 Welcome to studying reactive programming.

+## When to use reactive programming – a checklist

+* Your program models asynchronous phenomena
+* Your program is easy to think in terms of events
+* You would like to refine low-level events into high-level user interfaces

+## When *not* to use reactive programming – another checklist

+* Your program does not interact with the user's input devices such as keyboard or mouse
+* Your program is not dependent on network events such as WebSocket messages
+* Your team does not have time or motivation to study a new programming style

+## The difference between promises and streams

 Let's start by comparing promises and streams.
 Here we assume that you have used the promise abstraction (jQuery has promises, for example).

-## The difference between promises and streams

 There are several abstractions that attempt to make it easier to deal with asynchronous code.
 The promise and stream abstractions are one of them.
 An